 6.3 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 6.4 By giving us your personal data, you agree to this arrangement.
 We will do what we reasonably can to keep your data secure.

 6.5 Any payments made by you, will be encrypted.

 6.6 We have implemented security measures such as a firewall to protect any data and maintain a high level of security.

 6.7 Notwithstanding the security measures that we take, it is important to remember that the transmission of data via the internet may not be completely secure and that you are advised to take suitable precautions when transmitting to us data via the internet and you take the risk that any sending of that data turns out to be not secure despite our efforts.

 6.8 If we give you a password upon registration on our Website, you must keep it confidential.
 Please don”t share it.

-6.9 We will keep personal data for as long as is necessary which is usually the life of our relationship and up to a period of seven years after our relationship have ended.
-We may however be required to retain personal data for a longer period of time to ensure we comply with our legislative and regulatory requirements.
+6.9 We will keep personal data for as long as is necessary, which is usually the life of our relationship and up to a period of seven years after our relationship has ended.
+We may, however, be required to retain personal data for a longer period of time to ensure we comply with our legislative and regulatory requirements.
 We review our data retention obligations to ensure we are not retaining data for longer than we are legally obliged to.

 We are allowed to disclose your information in the following cases: